abuzar-rasool/cloud-cost-explorer/README.md

 - CloudFront cache hit rates
 - Cost optimization opportunities

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Implement changes with tests
-4. Update documentation
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.